dennispeld/time-on-mars/README.md

 `docker-compose build`

-`docker-compose up`
+`docker-compose up -d`

 - Make sure the containers with suffixes *_nginx* and *_php* are up and running:

 `docker ps -a`

-Now, open your browser, and type http://localhost:8001/api/doc.
+Now, open your browser, and type http://localhost:8000/api/doc.
 That should open a swagger page with simple visualization of the API with only one GET method.
 Now, click on "Try it out" button and execute some date time values, for example:
 - 24.06.2019